Menditect/documentation/additional/00-installation/connect-llm-to-mta.md

 ## Purpose

-This document describes how to connect any LLM (AI conversational tool) to the MTA MCP Server.
+This document describes how to connect any LLM (AI agentic conversational tool) to the MTA MCP Server.

 If you specifically want to connect Mendix Maia, checkout the Mendix documentation at: https://docs.mendix.com/refguide/maia-mcp/